IMPORTANT UPDATES

 Ever since my mom handed me a book about nurses with stories from as far back as the civil war, I learned about nurses’ dedication to other people, and I realized I wanted to be a part of a profession this special.
 To this day, I see that same fire in the hearts of our nurses at Children’s.
 Whether new graduates or experienced nurses, our nurses embrace an enduring commitment to exceptional care and providing a meaningful experience for our patients and families—even through the challenges of a global pandemic—that continues to blow me away each day.

 As a national leader in pediatrics with an essential role in our community, I’m honored to advocate for our nurses and frontline staff in my role as Chief Nursing Officer at Children’s.
 The unique skills, knowledge and compassion our nurses embody truly makes the care we provide stand out.
-The results of their hard work invite thousands of expressions of gratitude from families each year.
-This quality of care is also why the American Nurses Credentialing Center (ANCC) has designated Scottish Rite and Egleston as Magnet hospitals and Hughes Spalding as a Pathway to Excellence hospital.
+This quality of care is also why the American Nurses Credentialing Center (ANCC) has designated Scottish Rite Hospital and Arthur M. Blank Hospital as Magnet hospitals and Hughes Spalding as a Pathway to Excellence hospital.

 Our nursing Professional Practice model encapsulates the professional identity of our nurses—the definition of what it means to be a Children’s nurse and how we provide the highest-quality patient-centered care for our patients and families.
 Our professional practice model not only guides us in evaluating our professional nursing practice, but it also supports our nurses in advancing in their careers.
 Despite the many challenges we have faced throughout healthcare recently, the impact of our nurses will continue to show in the outcomes of our patients and their families for years to come.
 I invite you to see just a few of the amazing outcomes and stories in the latest annual nursing report.